Edward Leung: Political stance

 Leung was educated in Hong Kong.
 This has shaped his values and deep passions to Hong Kong.
 He was also inspired by The Social Contract by French thinker, Jean-Jacques Rousseau and Hong Kong City-state by Chin Wan.
 Leung has identified himself as a radical localist loyal to Hong Kong, promoting localism, and openly support, advocate Hong Kong Independence.
 He refused to identify himself as a Chinese, asserting Hong Kong's ability to be independent, and is an inevitable trend.

 Leung initially wanted to incorporate localism ideology into mainstream political agenda, and provide the rights for Hong Kong people to determine their future.
 He believed his by-election approval rate is an alarm to the government.
 Another main goal is to de-colonize Hong Kong.
 Leung also believes that the core values and systems of Hong Kong are slowly corroded by China and anyone can be considered Hong Kong people if he or she is willing to defend Hong Kong's core values, respect Hong Kong culture, and willing to merge and maintain Hong Kong's codes and systems.
 He also believes localism supporters need a councilor to represent their wills.

-In accordance with Hong Kong Indigenous's theme "Valiant", Leung believes Valiant is a mindset instead of behaviour, also agreeing sometimes it could be associated to violence.
+In accordance with Hong Kong Indigenous' theme "Valiant", Leung believes Valiant is a mindset instead of behaviour, also agreeing sometimes it could be associated to violence.
 However, he agrees more aggressive ways are required to counter the government's unfair, corrupted system, even at the cost of sacrificing one's life.
 He also mentioned "no bottom line" does not necessarily mean at all costs.
 In 2015, Leung and Ray Wong advocated protesters to use Black bloc strategy to protect each other, yet he did not deny the actions of throwing rocks and arson, during Monk Kok civil unrest.
 After his disqualification, he believes revolution is the only way out.
 He also mentioned that to confront an evil government, actions should not be confined with "no violence", everything must be done to counter suppression.
 He expects Hong Kong revolution will require at least 16 years to succeed.

 In 2017, Leung decided to temporarily halt pushing independence.
 In 2018, Leung revealed his wish for Localist and Democrats to reach a consensus, resolve differences and stand united against the government.

 In 2019, Leung wrote an open letter to support Anti-extradition bill protesters, but also implored protesters not to risk their lives and be dominated by hatred.